William Sutherland Dun

 On 8 April 1890 Dun was employed as a probationer in the Geological Survey of New South Wales and was an assistant to Edgeworth David in his work on the Hunter River coalfield.
-Dun owed most of his training to Robert Etheridge, Junior.
-In 1892 Dun passed his final examinations in geology and palaeontology with first-class honours and in 1893 was made assistant palaeontologist to the geological survey.
-In 1899 he was appointed palaeontologist to the survey and in 1902 became lecturer in palaeontology to the University of Sydney.
+In 1892 Dun passed his final examinations in geology and palaeontology with first-class honours.

-Dun was president of the Linnean Society of New South Wales in 1913 and 1914, and president of the Royal Society of New South Wales for the year 1918-19.
-He resigned from the geological survey in 1933 but continued his university lectureship until his death.
-He died on 7 October 1934 of cancer and was survived by his second wife (Mabel, née Edgar), and four children — a son and daughter each from both marriages.
-His writings can be found in the Records of the Geological Survey of New South Wales.
+He died on 7 October 1934 of cancer, survived by his second wife (Mabel, née Edgar), and four children — a son and daughter each from both marriages.
+His writings are in Records of the Geological Survey of New South Wales.